 Yosemite National Park is a hiker’s paradise, with miles of trails climbing among massive granite towers, roaring waterfalls, and across some of the most beautiful landscapes in North America.
-And while it might be best known for it’s strenuous treks like Half Dome, there are a ton of incredible easy and short hikes in Yosemite that hikers of all ages and abilities will love to explore!
+And while it might be best known for it’s strenuous treks like Half Dome, there are a ton of incredible easy hikes in Yosemite that hikers of all ages and abilities will love to explore!

 In this guide, I’m sharing my 17 favorite easy hikes in Yosemite National Park that are perfect for everyone in the family to enjoy.
 I’ve also included some important tips for exploring my favorite National Parks.